mhibbins/mhibbins.github.io/docs/_pages/about.md

 ![Mazinaw Lake, ON](../images/about.jpg)

-I'm an EEB Postdoctoral Fellow at The University of Toronto, working primarily with [Stephen Wright](https://wright.eeb.utoronto.ca/).
+I am currently an NSERC Postdoctoral Fellow at The University of Toronto, working primarily with [Stephen Wright](https://wright.eeb.utoronto.ca/).
 I did my PhD in Evolutionary Biology with a minor in Bioinformatics, working in [Matthew Hahn's lab](https://hahnlab.sitehost.iu.edu/) at Indiana University Bloomington.
-I'm broadly interested in theoretical and computational approaches to phylogenomics.
+I am broadly interested in theoretical and computational approaches to phylogenomics.

 I was born and raised in Renfrew, Ontario, Canada.
 I went to the University of